LaboratoryForPlayfulComputation/AlpacaMLScratchExtension/README.md

 The codebase for the version of AlpacaML that can connect to Scratch is currently in a feature branch, here: https://github.com/LaboratoryForPlayfulComputation/AlpacaML/tree/ShawnMessageSending

 1. Open that branch in Xcode
-2. Configure AlpacaML for your signaling server
+2. Configure AlpacaML for your signaling server:
    - The WebSocket URL of the signaling server is hardcoded in the app
    - Replace the URL in line 12 of `LPC Wearable Toolkit/Config.swift` with the URL printed by your signaling server (the same one you put in the extension earlier)
    - For example: `fileprivate let defaultSignalingServerUrl = URL(string: "ws://192.168.0.11:8080")! //personal server`